Brownian dynamics simulations of electric double-layer capacitors with tunable metallicity: Conclusion and perspectives

 We implemented this implicit description of the electrostatic interactions between ions in the presence of the solvent and the electrodes in the MetalWalls simulation package, considering both explicit and implicit descriptions of the short-range interactions between ions and the walls.
 We demonstrated the relevance of this model by first validating its predictions for the force on the ions as a function of the ion-surface distance in simple geometries, by comparing with results from the literature in limit cases (isolated ions or perfect metals).
 We then compared the equilibrium ionic density profiles from Brownian Dynamics simulations with those obtained using an explicit electrode model for perfect metals, finding excellent agreement and demonstrating the benefit of using the present implicit model in terms of computational cost.
 Finally, we used the present model to discuss the effect of the Thomas-Fermi screening length on the equilibrium ionic density profiles and the capacitance.

-The present model is limited to parallel plate capacitors, but can be used to investigate the effect of the TF screening length on the properties of capacitors with dimensions much larger than the ones currently within reach of molecular dynamics simulations.
+The present model is limited to parallel plate capacitors, although the various steps of Section~\ref{sec:theory} could in principle be extended to undulating surfaces, following Ref.~\citenum{pogharian_electric_2024} where Green's functions were derived for undulating dielectric membranes.
+But it can be used to investigate the effect of the TF screening length on the properties of capacitors with dimensions much larger than the ones currently within reach of molecular dynamics simulations.
 This would offer the possibility to consider lower salt concentrations (typically above 0.1~mol/L in MD simulations), by extending the lateral dimensions to ensure a sufficient number of ions in the system, or larger inter-electrode distances (typically limited to 10-20~nm in MD simulations).
 Importantly, the reduced computational cost per step and the larger time steps used in Brownian dynamics offer the possibility to also investigate the dynamics over much longer times scales (typically limited to a few tens of ns in MD simulations).
 It would in particular be interesting to derive the fluctuation-dissipation relation for the frequency-dependent admittance (inverse of the impedance), already successfully applied in MD simulations to link the electrochemical response with the dynamics within the liquid slab~\cite{pireddu_frequency-dependent_2023, pireddu_impedance_2024}, in the case of Brownian dynamics, for example following the work of Ref.~\citenum{hoang_ngoc_minh_frequency_2023} for the frequency-dependent conductivity of confined electrolytes.
 Beyond the study of these effects, the present BD approach can provide reference data to assess the predictions of simpler models such as PNP theory and its extensions, \textit{e.g.} the ones mentioned in the introduction.